yannh/homepage/content/posts/lambda-execution-model.md

 ![Cloudfront 2-tier architecture](/assets/lambda-edge-2-tier-no-lambda.png)

 So, where are lambdas executed, after all? **Lambdas@Edge are always executed in the regional edge cache**.
-Edge caches can not run lambdas@edge - except [Cloudfront functions](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/) which we will discuss later.
+Edge caches can not run lambdas@edge functions - only [Cloudfront functions](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/) which we will discuss later.

 This gives us the following: